+'''

+Type

-Type integral
+integral

+Default

+1

 Note: This attribute is set by the framework just before submitting the job based on the test information.

+New in version 3.11.0.

-num\tasks\per\core = None
+num_tasks_per_core = None

 Number of tasks per core for this job.

+Type

+integral or NoneType

+Default

+None

 Note: This attribute is set by the framework just before submitting the job based on the test information.

+New in version 3.11.0.

-num\tasks\per\node = None
+num_tasks_per_node = None

 Number of tasks per node for this job.

+Type

+integral or NoneType

+Default

+None

 Note: This attribute is set by the framework just before submitting the job based on the test information.

+New in version 3.11.0.

-num\tasks\per\socket = None
+num_tasks_per_socket = None

 Number of tasks per socket for this job.

+Type

+integral or NoneType

+Default

+None

 Note: This attribute is set by the framework just before submitting the job based on the test information.

+New in version 3.11.0.

 options = []

 Arbitrary options to be passed to the backend job scheduler.

+'''